caltechlibrary/newt/newt_yaml_syntax.md

 environment
 : (optional) this is a list of operating system environment that will be available to routes.
 This is used to pass in secrets (e.g. credentials) need in the pipeline

+There is a fifth special attribute in application that can be used in place of `.metadata`.
+If you maitnain a CITATION.cff file you can point to it to avoid maintaining it in two places.
+When `newt` is started up it will copy the contents into the `.metadata` property.

+citation
+: (optional) This points at an file (e.g. CITATION.cff).
+It is used to populate the metadata property at startup

 ## the "routes" property

 Routes hosts a list of request descriptions and their data pipelines